alexcaple/TidyTuesday/20200503_Broadway_Weekly_Gross/README.md

 # Broadway Weekly Grosses
 The data this week comes from [Playbill](https://www.playbill.com/grosses) via [Alex Cookson](https://www.alexcookson.com/post/most-successful-broadway-show-of-all-time/), and explores Broadway's weekly box office grosses over time.

 I wanted to explore every theatre's seat utilization through a "small multiple" graphic in this week’s TidyTuesday challenge.
 In attempting to do so, I learned there is no immediately easy way to convert an image of points into a clean and ready to go file.
-Instead, I choose the smallest theatre in the group and manually recreated their seating chart to build the following image:
+Instead, I chooe the smallest theatre in the group and manually recreated their seating chart to build the following image:

 ![American Airlines Theatre Plot](Image/20200509_American_Airlines_Theatre_Plot.png)